frankrdesilets/frankrdesilets/README.md

 ## 👋 About Me

 Hello!
 My name is Frank Desilets.
-I am an undergraduate student at Southwestern University in Georgetown, Texas pursuing a Bachelor of Science in Computer Science degree (set to graduate in May 2026) and a career as a software engineer.
+I am an undergraduate student at Southwestern University in Georgetown, Texas pursuing a Bachelor of Arts in Computer Science degree (set to graduate in May 2026) and a career as a software engineer.
 I am passionate about both front and back-end development.
 Please see below for my GitHub stats, recent projects I've worked on, and contact information.